ryanallen/words-of-my-perfect-teacher/README.md

 *yan lag bdun*, Skt. *saptanga*, a form of prayer which comprises seven parts: prostration, offering, confession, rejoicing, requesting the teachers to turn the wheel of [Dharma](#dharma), requesting them not to pass into nirvana, and dedication of merit.

 ## Seven noble riche
-*'phags pa'i nor bdun*, Skt. *saptadhanam*, faith discipline, generosity, learning, conscientiousness, modesty, and wisdom.
+*'phags pa'i nor bdun*, Skt. *saptadhanam*, faith, discipline, generosity, learning, conscientiousness, modesty, and wisdom.

 ## Seven point posture of Vairocana
 *rnam snang chos bdun*, Skt. *saptadharmavairocana*, the seven points of the ideal meditation posture: legs crossed in the vajra posture, back straight, hands in the gesture of meditation, eyes gazing along the nose, chin slightly tucked in, shoulders well apart "like a vulture's wings", and the tip of the tongue touching the palate.